open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

   @opentelemetry/semantic-conventions
 ```

-### SDK default attributes
+### Set SDK default attributes

-{{% alert color="info" %}} If you’re instrumenting a library, skip this step.
+{{% alert title="Note" color="info" %}}  If you’re instrumenting a library, **skip this step**.

-There are also alternative ways to setup resource attributes, learn about them
-in the guide about [Resources](/docs/instrumentation/js/resources/).
+Alternative methods exist for setting up resource attributes.
+For more information, see [Resources](/docs/instrumentation/js/resources/).
 {{% /alert %}}

-There are some [resource attributes](/docs/instrumentation/js/resources/), that
-you must (and want) to provide, when using the OpenTelemetry SDK:
+When using the OpenTelemetry SDK, certain [resource attributes](/docs/instrumentation/js/resources/) are necessary, and beneficial, to provide:

 - `service.name` (required): logical name of the service
-- `service.version` (optional): The version string of the service API or
+- `service.version` (optional): version of the service API or implementation.
-  implementation.

-You want to set the `service.name` to an appropriate value for your application.
-If you use the [example application](#example-application), you can set it to
-`dice-server`.
-To do so, create a file named `instrumentation.ts` (or
+To set these attributes for the example app, create a file named `instrumentation.ts` (or
 `instrumentation.js` if not using typescript) and add the following code to it:

 <!-- prettier-ignore-start -->